aclueless/spair/README.md

 - [x] Add support for child components
 - [ ] Some benchmarks
 - [ ] Proc macro to convert HTML-like or other short-clear syntax to Spair's Rust code.
 - [ ] Using child components is inevitable in complex apps.
-Is it possible to reduce size added by using multi components?
+Is it possible to reduce additional size causes by multi components?

 [Simi]: https://gitlab.com/limira-rs/simi